Atticus29/dataJitsu/bugs.md

   - [ ] Submitting specific feedback in Safari sometimes freezes upon submission
   - [ ] Submitting general feedback pulls up a screenshot that has the top half of the screenshot in grey
   - [ ] Dismissing the specific dialog box before clicking submit works in some instances but not others
+- [ ] DynamicFormQuestionComponent.html:5 ERROR Error: Cannot find control with name: 'collectionName' whenever I submit a collection.
+Mostly doesn't seem to mess anything up, but I don't understand what's causing the error or how to fix it
+  - [ ] Oh I think the problem only exists when the collections node in the database is empty

 ### To Be Classified